-The Relay expedition is spearheaded by Louisiana native, Victoria Bradford Styrbicki, who is working to connect the voices of river communities by traveling the 2,400 miles of the river on foot and bike.
-The effort is supported by certified triathlon coach Nic King-Ruley, volunteer support runners and cyclists from the river region, and the AHU dance company, which includes Angela Gronroos, Lisa Leszczewicz, Carla Gruby, Zack Bailey and Ione Sanders.
+Relay is spearheaded by artist, athlete, and Louisiana native, Victoria Bradford Styrbicki, who is working to connect the voices of river communities by traveling the 2,400 miles of the river at a pedestrian scale with the assistance of a “relay team” made up of support staff and regional volunteers.
+Relay team members include relay director Victoria Bradford Styrbicki, relay project support Tom Styrbicki, certified triathlon coach Nic King-Ruley, and project manager Dinah Bradford, as well as countless members from river communities.
+A House Unbuilt company members who previously contributed to the development of the project include Zack Bailey, Carla Gruby, Angela Gronroos, Lisa Leszczewicz, Ione Sanders, Kara Jefts, and Caitlin Rafferty.
 A primary reason for choosing the Mississippi River region was the dichotomy of rural and urban communities there, with many of them still making a living off the water and land.
 The river is home to a collection of small towns ranging between 200 and 60,000 in population anchored by 7 cities with populations over 100,000, serving as beacons of culture and urbanity along the water way.

-A major component of Relay is that of one-one-one interactions with local residents.
-Victoria will immerse herself in extended exchanges with individuals in each town once arriving by documenting daily gestures, movements, actions, rhythms, rituals and behaviors through what is referred to as “whole body listening.”
+A major component of Relay is daily interactions to gather the voices of each community.
+Styrbicki will immerse herself in one-on-one exchanges with local residents in each town where she has arrived by documenting daily gestures, movements, actions, rhythms, rituals and behaviors through what is referred to as “whole body listening.”
 Through this empathetic listening process, she gathers the unique stories of the individual participants through both words and movement shared through the interaction experience.
-After the collection of stories are gathered in one place, the Relay will move to the next community to share the voices already gathered, connecting one community with the next.
-While only lasting a day in most cases, this practice can leave a significant impression as person to person encounters accumulate in the body as well as in the data, building into a connective landscape with others along the river.

 Relay “interactions” involve:

-— Victoria will ask a few, specific questions but mostly seek to hear unguarded thoughts about anything the interview subject chooses to share
+— a two- to three-hour time investment; spent at work, leisure, everyday life — Styrbicki as “participant observer” — Styrbicki will observe, participate when possible, and engage in conversation when not disruptive — Styrbicki will ask a few, specific questions but mostly seek to hear unguarded thoughts about anything the interview subject chooses to share